cabewaldrop/bitrock/README.md

 `gradle bootRun`

-This will start the app on port 8080 and you can visit it at localhost:8080
+This will start the app on port 8080 and you can visit it at localhost:8080.

+To run the frontend you will also need yarn.
+This can be installed with homebrew as well

+`brew install yarn`